-Since 2017, as a recipient of a $500,000 NAKFI Challenge Grant, The Ocean Memory Project has been exploring the largely unknown world of the deep sea in the context of memory.
+Since 2017, as a recipient of a $500,000 NAKFI Challenge Grant, The Ocean Memory Project has been continuing to explore the largely unknown world of the deep sea in the context of memory.
 Trans-disciplinary workshops have spurred innovative science and art projects that are helping us understand and communicate how changes in our global environment are recorded by the deep ocean and its inhabitants.

 We hypothesize that environmental changes are recorded in deep sea “memories” encoded via genetic and epigenetic mechanisms within organisms as well as physical traits within the dynamic structure of the ocean itself.